Search the site

 Maura Marchegiani, Associate Professor of International Law (IUS/13)

-Rolando Marini, Full Professor in Sociology of Cultural and Communication Processes GSPS-06/A
+Rolando Marini, Full Professor in the field of Sociology of Cultural and Communication Processes GSPS-06/A

-Donatella Miliani, professional journalist and writer, correspondent for Umbria at Corriere della Sera and deputy head of the Umbria edition of La Nazione
+Donatella Miliani, professional journalist and writer, Umbria correspondent for Corriere della Sera and deputy editor of the Umbria edition of La Nazione

-Paolo Morozzo della Rocca, Full Professor in the disciplinary field of Private Law GIUR-01/A (formerly IUS/01)
+Paolo Morozzo della Rocca, Full Professor in the field of Private Law GIUR-01/A (formerly IUS/01)

 Federico Niglia, Associate Professor of History of International Relations (SSD SPS/06)